telerik/kendo-react-popup/README.md

 var Popup = require('kendo-react-popup');
 ```

+> To install the npm package, it is recommended that you use Node.js 4.0.0 or later versions.

 ## Browser Support

 The Popup works in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.